moneyadviceservice/frontend-code-standards/README.md

 |  Opera  |  9.6x, 10  |   Mac/Windows  |

-*Note: This needs updating as I believe our content should usable in older browsers too (even if it doesn't look pretty!) - we should be using Progressive Enhancement rather than gracefull degradation.
+*Note: This needs updating as I believe our content should be usable in older browsers too (even if it doesn't look pretty!) - we should be using Progressive Enhancement rather than gracefull degradation.
+This will be especially true when we start building a responsive site.
 IE10 should also be a primary browser.
-We need to start thinking about mobile devices too.*
+We need to start thinking about mobile browser/device support.*

 *We should be following the same approach as GOV.UK, see: [https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices](https://www.gov.uk/service-manual/user-centered-design/browsers-and-devices)*